 Hundreds of thousands of Uyghur Muslims and other ethnic minorities in China have been victims of state-sponsored oppression over years.
 But for the first time, leaked documents have exposed China's systematic brainwashing of Muslims in prison camps across the country, something the government has previously denied.

-The Xinjiang population, to which the country's Uyghur Muslim population belongs to, are monitored, abused, and locked up in camps under strict rules.
+The Xinjiang population, to which the country's Uyghur Muslims belong to, is monitored, abused, and locked up in camps under strict rules.

 The Chinese government has refuted such claims, saying the prison camps are in fact voluntary "vocational education and training centers" in the Xinjiang province.
 But official documents, leaked to the International Consortium of Investigative Journalists (ICIJ), prove otherwise.
 Titled "China Cables," the documents reveal how inmates are locked up, brainwashed, and punished.